 The doctrine of predestination is a topic that has widely disparate views, even among Christians.
 Some see predestination as essentially synonymous with divine determinism.
 That all your life choices and happenings are determined by God.
 Others view predestination as non-existent.
 A non-biblical doctrine.
 Yet predestination is mentioned in Acts and some of Paul’s writings, so it is biblical.
 But what does the Scripture mean by the use of this term?

-The Greek work proorizō is used six times in the New Testament.
-In the NIV it is translated as:
+The Greek word proorizō is used six times in the New Testament.
+In the NIV, it is translated as:

 - Had decided beforehand (Acts 4:28)

 The word itself simply means to predestine or to decide beforehand.
 Of course, that raises the question of what it is that was predestined.
 And for that, it will be necessary to examine the biblical text where this term is used.